Billionaire Profile

 2018

-Sold his shares in Blue Buffalo Pet Company to General Mills for $3.5 billion.
+Sold shares of Blue Buffalo to General Mills for a substantial profit of $3.5 billion.

 Philanthropy & Social Impact